Community Colleges, bicycles, and the mind’s joy

 Why am a writing you?

-I jst was in DC hearing friend (Kay ryan , poet-in-chief of US) describe how she wants to celebrate community colleges –she started college at Antelope Vally Community College, in the desert near Lancaster California.
+I was in DC to hear Kay Ryan , poet-in-chief of US describe how she wants to celebrate community colleges –she started college at Antelope Vally Community College, in the desert near Lancaster California.

-And I’m passing this on to you because…er, I believe you will remember to include community colleges in the next interview you give.
+I’m passing this on to you because…er, I hope you will remember to include community colleges and self-propelled bicycles in the next interview you give.